 photo: Carolyn Elbert via The Pleasantest Thing

-If they colored on your 400-thread count sheets indoors there’d be trouble.
-Bring the sheet outside with the sole purpose of painting—another story altogether!
+If your kids colored on your 400-thread count sheets indoors, there’d be trouble.
+But, bring the sheet outside and it’s another story altogether.
 We love this simple and easy project from The Pleasantest Thing.
-While the painters will surely be covered from head to toe, hosing them down afterwards is a snap.
-Slip over to The Pleasantest Thing for more info.

-It looks messy but don’t be fooled!
-These incredible rainbow pour pots are pretty easy when it comes to clean up, especially since there aren’t any brushes involved.
+These incredible rainbow pour pots are pretty easy when it comes to cleanup, especially since there aren’t any brushes involved.
 Just be sure to totally cover the space before handing over the squeeze bottles.
-Make your way to Dilly Dali Art for tips on how to help the Littles create a few of their own.
+Make your way to Messy Little Monster for the tutorial.

 photo: Mess for Less